Written by

 Method 4: Stop Mission Control Spaces rearranging itself

-If you are using Spaces, which is the virtual desktop environment on the Mac, preventing the spaces from rearranging themselves according to their usage will make a huge difference in how WindowServer behaves.
+If you are using Spaces, the virtual desktop environment on the Mac, preventing the spaces from rearranging themselves according to their usage will make a huge difference in how WindowServer behaves.

 To do this:

-1. Go to Apple Menu > System Preferences, then click on Mission Control.
+- Go to Apple Menu > System Preferences, and click Mission Control.

-2. Disable the setting for Automatically rearrange Spaces based on most recent use
+- Disable the setting for Automatically rearranging Spaces based on most recent use.

-This change might seem small, but it helps the WindowServer a lot since the Spaces will no longer be moving about automatically.
+This change might seem small, but it can help the WindowServer.
 It reduces the burden on Mac WindowServer, minimizing its CPU consumption.

 Method 5: Have multiple displays?
 Turn off Spaces for each